ayyanpasha/playbook_express_api/README.md

 This is made for playground:
 - FrontEnd: https://github.com/ayyanpasha/codedamn-frontend.git
 - Dockerized Playground: https://github.com/ayyanpasha/playbook_docker_container_image.git
-- Communication between client and Dockerized image: https://github.com/ayyanpasha/playbook_docker_proxy_image.gitThis project is an example of an Express.js API using Mongoose for MongoDB interactions.
+- Communication between client and Dockerized image: https://github.com/ayyanpasha/playbook_docker_proxy_image.git This project is an example of an Express.js API using Mongoose for MongoDB interactions.
 It provides endpoints for user authentication and managing containers.

 ## Project Structure